-Click here for Professor Allard's recent research report "Strained Suburbs: The Social Services Challenge of Rising Suburban Poverty," from the Brookings Institution Metropolitan Policy Program, which explores how suburban nonprofit organizations are coping with rising need and falling revenues.
+Click here for Professor Allard's research report "Strained Suburbs: The Social Services Challenge of Rising Suburban Poverty," from the Brookings Institution Metropolitan Policy Program, which explores how suburban nonprofit organizations are coping with rising need and falling revenues.

 Place, poverty, and opportunity are inextricably linked in the United States.
 Whether looking at neighborhoods in Chicago or towns in rural Kentucky, place determines the opportunities and community resources available to low-income populations.
 Not only do the working poor often live far from economic opportunity, but they often may not live nearby the government and nonprofit safety net programs that can help them access better economic opportunities and care for their families.
 To the extent that safety net programs and resources are inaccessible to the populations they seek to help, our efforts to promote work and healthier families will fall short.